-Figure 26.
-Monitoring to ensure that the proper temperatures are maintained.
+Figure 7.
+Monitoring ensures proper temperatures are maintained

-Knowing the number of bags required and dividing this number by the number of rows, you will arrive at the number of bags required per row required to reach the target plant density.
+Divide the number of bags required number by the number of rows to calculate the number of bags required per row required.
+This will allow you to reach the target plant density.
 The number of bags in a row are spaced out evenly along the length of the row.

-Figure 27.
-Plants are spaced as soon as their leaves begin to touch, this prevents the plants from "stretching."
+Figure 8.
+Plants are spaced as soon as their leaves begin to touch, this prevents the plants from stretching

 Transplanting into the production greenhouse; "house-set"

-Figure 29.
-"House-set'" transplanting into the production greenhouse.
+Figure 10.
+"House-set" transplanting into the production greenhouse

-For the first week in the greenhouse the day/night temperatures are maintained at a constant 20 - 21°C, target a relative humidity of 70 to 80% ( VPD of 3 to 5 gm/cm³).
+For the first week in the greenhouse, the day/night temperatures are maintained at a constant 20 to 21°C, target a relative humidity of 70 to 80% ( VPD of 3 to 5 gm/cm³).
 Maintain CO2 levels at 800 to 1,000 ppm.

-One week after house-set target day temperatures of 21°C and night temperatures of 16 - 17°C for a 24-hour average of 20 - 21°C. The optimum temperature for vegetative growth in peppers is between 21 and 23°C and for yield about 21°C (Bakker 1989).
-Establishing the difference in day/night temperature, while maintaining the target 24-hour average temperature, directs the plants to set flowers and maintain enough vegetative growth required for optimum fruit development and yield.
+During the second week, house-set target day temperatures of 21°C and night temperatures of 16 to 17°C for a 24-hour average of 20 to 21°C. The optimum temperature for vegetative growth in peppers is between 21 and 23°C and for yield about 21°C (Bakker 1989).
+Establishing the difference in day/night temperature while maintaining the target 24-hour average temperature directs the plants to set flowers.
+They will also maintain enough vegetative growth required for optimum fruit development and yield.

-Figure 30.
-Young plants rooted well into the bag, two weeks after transplanting
+Figure 12.
+Young plants rooted well into the bag, 2 weeks after transplanting

 Pruning and plant training

-It is important to keep the pruning current with the development of the plant.
-Once pruning falls behind, there is really no catching up without sacrificing some yield, as too much of the plant's resources were allowed to go into undesirable leaf and stem production.
+It is important to keep pruning the plant as it develops.
+Once pruning falls behind, there is no catching up without sacrificing some yield, as too much of the plant's resources were allowed to go into undesirable leaf and stem production.

-Pruning is done using the fingers or small scissor cutters to ensure precise removal of the laterals and avoiding any damage to the main stem or main stem growing point.
-When pruning the plants use a powdered milk solution to dip hands between plants, the protein in the milk works to inactivate viruses that could potentially spread from plant to plant.
+Pruning is done using the fingers or small scissor cutters to ensure precise removal of the laterals, and avoid any damage to the main stem or main stem growing point.
+When pruning the plants, use a powdered milk solution to dip hands between plants, the protein in the milk works to inactivate viruses that could potentially spread from plant to plant.
 The use of milk should continue until June (Portree 1996).

 Flower and fruit set

-Flowering, fruit set and fruit size are related to the 24 hour mean temperature as well as to day/night temperature fluctuations (Bakker 1989, Khah and Passam 1992).
-Fruit set is increased by low temperatures but, fruit development may be affected by pollen infertility (Bakker 1989, Khah and Passam 1992).
+Flowering, fruit set and fruit size are related to the 24-hour mean temperature as well as to day/night temperature fluctuations (Bakker 1989, Khah and Passam 1992).
+While fruit set is increased by low temperatures, fruit development may be affected by pollen infertility (Bakker 1989, Khah and Passam 1992).
 The day/night temperature difference can be used to direct the plant to set flowers and fruit, while the 24-hour average temperature can be used to ensure proper fruit development in the shortest time (Bakker 1989).